|Robert A. Bruggeworth|

 |Rebecca B. Roberts|

 Rebecca B. Roberts retired in 2011 as President of Chevron Pipe Line Company, a wholly owned subsidiary of Chevron Corp, where she was responsible for a network of more than 10,000 miles of pipelines transporting crude oil, petroleum products, chemicals, natural gas and natural gas liquids in North America.
 Prior to her role as President, Ms. Roberts served as President of Chevron Global Power Generation.
 In this role, Ms. Roberts was responsible for managing Chevron’s portfolio of commercial power plants in the United States, Asia and Europe, and for identifying new growth and business development opportunities for power generation worldwide.
 She began her career as a chemist with Texaco, advanced through several technical positions and was serving as the country manager in Panama prior to the company’s merger with Chevron.
-Ms. Roberts currently serves as a director for Black Hills Corporation and Enbridge, Inc. She became an MSA director in 2013.
+Ms. Roberts graduated from McNeese State University with a Bachelor of Science degree in chemistry.
+Ms. Roberts currently serves as a director for AbbVie, Inc. and Black Hills Corporation.
+She became an MSA director in 2013.

 |John T. Ryan, III|

 John T. Ryan III served as Chairman and Chief Executive Officer of MSA until his retirement from the Company in 2008.
 Following his retirement, he remained the Non Executive Chairman of the Board until May 2015, when he retired from that role.
 He continues to serve the Board as a director.
 Mr. Ryan joined MSA in 1969 and from 1974 to 1986 served in the company's International Division covering operations in South America, Asia and the Middle East.
 Mr. Ryan was Executive Vice President from 1986 to 1990, overseeing the company's U.S. operations.
 He was elected President of MSA in 1990, and in 1991 assumed the additional responsibilities of Chairman and Chief Executive Officer.
 Mr. Ryan graduated from the University of Notre Dame and received an MBA from Harvard University.
-He is a member of the Council on Foreign Relations, a member of the Executive Committee of the Allegheny Conference on Community Development, and Vice Chairman of the World Affairs Council of Pittsburgh.
-Mr. Ryan also is a member of the Advisory Council of the College of Business at the University of Notre Dame, a past Chairman of the Board of Directors of the Industrial Safety Equipment Association and past Chairman of the Pittsburgh Branch of the Federal Reserve Bank of Cleveland.
+He is a member of the Council on Foreign Relations, a member of the Advisory Council of Business at the University of Notre Dame and a trustee of the Extra Mile Foundation that supports inner-city Catholic schools in Pittsburgh.
+He is also a past member of the Executive Committee of the Allegheny Conference on Community Development, a past Chairman of the Board of Directors of the Industrial Safety Equipment Association, a past Chairman of the Pittsburgh Branch of the Federal Reserve Bank of Cleveland and a past Vice Chairman of the World Affairs Council of Pittsburgh.
 Mr. Ryan became a director of MSA in 1981.

 |L. Edward Shaw,, Jr.|